Dermot Bannon: Early life

+Career

 When he was 18, he began studying in Hull School of Architecture in Kingston upon Hull, Yorkshire, England.
-Upon graduating, Bannon returned to Dublin and joined the Moloney O'Beirne Architects.
-In 2006, he had noticed an advertisement for a presenter for a new television series called House Hunters.

-A year later, Bannon began to work on RTE's Room to Improve, with the latest season airing in 2023.
+In 1994, Bannon appeared on Blind Date alongside Jenni Falconer while studying abroad.
+Upon graduating, Bannon returned to Dublin and joined the Moloney O'Beirne Architects firm.

+In 2006, he had noticed an advertisement for a presenter for a new television series called House Hunters to fill in for Roisin Murphy, a fellow TV architect who was on maternity leave, which he hosted for one season.
+Bannon began to work on RTE's Room to Improve the following year.
+Bannon established his own architectural firm, Dermot Bannon Architects, in 2008.

 A follow-up show, Room to Improve: Constructive Criticism was also aired in 2022.
 A new series, Dermot Bannon's Incredible Homes, was cut short in 2020 by the COVID-19 pandemic, and resumed airing in April 2022.

-Bannon's father died in 2007 before Room to Improve had aired.
 In 2015, he released a book called Love Your Home.

 Bannon is a client of self-styled "agent to the stars" Noel Kelly of NK Management.
 Bannon is also a "brand ambassador" for Volvo, a deal arranged by Noel Kelly of NK Management.
 As part of this deal with Volvo, Bannon promoted a plug-in hybrid SUV worth more than €95,000 in 2021.
 Bannon is also a "brand ambassador" for County Meath-based company WillowWarm, which produces briquettes, a type of compressed willow mulch used for fuel.

+Personal life

+Dermot married his wife Louise in 2002 and they have three children: Sarah, James and Thomas.
+Bannon's father died in 2007 before the first episode of Room to Improve aired.